 Status of scholars: When scholars accept their CEED projects, they are acting as private individuals to perform a particular bit of work.
-They are not employed by the university, nor by your organisation (excluding employee model scholars), although we all commit time, effort and other resources to the project and the scholars' development.
+They are not employed by the university, nor by the Client (excluding employee model scholars), although we all commit time, effort and other resources to the project and the scholars' development.

-If you require an additional agreement with your CEED Scholars because of restrictions on site or confidentiality, please forward the agreements to the CEED Office.
+If the Client requires additional agreements because of restrictions on site or confidentiality, they are advised to forward the agreements to the CEED Office.
 We will review the agreements with our legal team to confirm that they are necessary and appropriate for the Scholars and/or University to sign.